Do you get goosebumps when you enjoy your favorite songs?

 But how and why does frisson happen?

-The data from the two scans was analysed and showed the dopamine transmission to be consistently higher when the participants listened to the music they enjoyed – up to 9% higher.
+The data from the two scans were analysed and showed the dopamine transmission to be consistently higher when the participants listened to the music they enjoyed – up to 9% higher.

 Moreover, another study found that people who are more likely to get goosebumps while listening to music had a personality trait called openness to experience.

-“People who possess this trait have unusually active imaginations, appreciate beauty and nature, seek out new experiences, often reflect deeply on their feelings, and love variety in life,” the Conversation reports.
+“People who possess this trait have unusually active imaginations, appreciate beauty and nature, seek out new experiences, often reflect deeply on their feelings, and love variety in life,” say the authors of the study.

 While scientists and researchers are still in pursuit of understanding the fascination that is frisson, it is already made clear that music is undeniably linked deeply within our emotional cores.